jorexdeveloper/termux-nethunter/README.md

 nh
 ```

-You will be logged in with the default username, **kali** (You can log in as another user by providing their username as an argument.
-See `nethunter --help` for usage information).
+You will be logged in with the default username, **kali** (You can log in as another user by providing their username as an argument.)

+See `nethunter --help` for usage information.

 ### How to Set Up the Desktop